- Download our Moving to Thailand Guide (PDF)

 Banks in Thailand are modern, reliable and easily accessible, and English-speaking personnel can be found in most main branches.
-Opening a bank account in Thailand is usually fairly easy.
-ATMs are widely available and expats that stay in the country for a longer time can apply for local credit.
+Opening a bank account in Thailand is also a straightforward process.
+ATMs are widely available, and expats who stay in the country for a longer time can apply for local credit.

 Most expats will be relieved to learn that Thailand has signed double-taxation avoidance agreements with several governments.
 It should also be relatively simple for expats who retire in Thailand to access their pensions.